Currently Showing List:

 Although we will take every precaution to ensure all vehicles are safe, parking is at the owner’s risk and Wannasee Ltd cannot be held liable for any damage to vehicles when parked here.

-Yes, we can guarantee that there will be an increased number of toilet facilities located at more points throughout the festival site and camping sites (camping at Penrith and Hertfordshire), including disabled wheelchair access toilets, and we will have a bigger team of cleaners on site throughout the weekend to ensure they are kept nice and clean.
+Yes, we can guarantee that there will be an increased number of toilet facilities located at more points throughout the festival site and camping sites (camping at Penrith), including disabled wheelchair access toilets, and we will have a bigger team of cleaners on site throughout the weekend to ensure they are kept nice and clean.

 There will also be a cleansing team with pump truck there, all weekend, to regularly empty the toilets.
 However, we would politely ask everyone with a chemical waste container, from a live-in vehicle, that requires emptying, to please use the free ELSAN waste tanks provided, as emptying live-in vehicle waste down a portable toilet will immediately block the same and render it unusable for everyone, until the pump truck next empties the same.